HarshMathur86/Quiz_Time_chat_bot/README.md

 # Quiz Time chat bot
-Multiplayer and single player quiz conducting telegram based bot.
+ - Quiz time bot is a quiz conducting telegram based bot.
+Capable of conducting quizzes in single player as well as multiplayer modes and can also generate detailed progress report of the user.